flutter/website/src/release/breaking-changes/route-information-uri.md

 ## Summary

-The APIs around the usages of RouteInformation.location was deprecated in the favor of RouteInformation.uri.
+`RouteInformation.location` and related APIs were deprecated in the favor of `RouteInformation.uri`.

 ## Context

-To handle mobile deeplinks from different web domains, the [`RouteInformation`][] needs to contain the authority information where the deeplinks are originated.
-The `uri` field was added to `RouteInformation` that captures the entire deeplink informations.
-Since then, every route-related parameters passing through framework were converted to full [`Uri`][] format.
-This led to deprecation of  imcompatible APIs.
+The [`RouteInformation`][] needs the authority information to handle mobile deeplinks from different web domains.
+The `uri` field was added to `RouteInformation` that captures the entire deeplink information and route-related parameters were converted to the full [`Uri`][] format.
+This led to deprecation of incompatible APIs.

 ## Description of change